nielsbasjes/modbus-schema/docs/index.md

 - For all devices it is now trivial to generate code that maps the registers into usable values.
 - A new device is immediately available in all programming languages.
 - A new language immediately can provide tooling for all defined devices.
+- Other people and the companies who actually create the devices start publishing their Modbus registers in the format provided by this library.
+From there everyone can start using the data from these devices much more reliably in any context they want.

 ## Current features
 - A schema definition